-Cannabis sativa L. that tests above 0.3 percent delta-9 THC is marijuana, under state and federal law, and must be disposed of or remediated under NDA supervision per Nevada Revised Statute (NRS) 557 and federal requirements.
-Crops out of compliance must be disposed of or remediated in accordance a USDA approved method.
+Cannabis sativa L. that tests above 0.3 percent delta-9 THC is marijuana, under state and federal law, and must be disposed of under NDA supervision per Nevada Revised Statutes (NRS) 557 and federal requirements.
+Crops out of compliance must be disposed of in accordance to plans submitted by the grower and approved by the NDA.
 In the absence of a plan submission, the NDA will provide a required disposal plan.